 2. Voluntary Carbon Offsetting

 Small World Journeys pays to offset the carbon emissions that result from their operations, and have done so since the inception of the company.
-Through Australia-based company Carbon Neutral, our emissions are calculated and offset by our financial support of sustainability projects in Australia.
+Through Low Carbon Living, their emissions are calculated and offset by financial support of sustainability projects in Australia.
 Additionally, they give tour groups the opportunity to offset their air travel and other emissions.

 In 2018 they offset 76.72 mega tonnes of carbon dioxide (CO2)!